morays-community/morays-doc/docs/source/nemo.tuto.rst

 .. code-block:: bash

-    vi ~/morays_tutorial/nemo_v4.2.1/cfgs/C1D_PAPA32.L22DNN/EXPREF/iodef.xml
+    vi ~/morays_tutorial/nemo_v4.2.1/cfgs/C1D_PAPA32.ASFC/EXPREF/iodef.xml
         # ...
         <variable id="using_oasis"               type="bool">true</variable>

-Minimal NEMO sources modifications are required to set up a hybrid ML-NEMO experiment.
+Minimal NEMO sources modifications are required to set up a hybrid Python-NEMO experiment.
 Those modifications are provided by Morays patch.
 It enables creation of independent OASIS modules.
 It can be obtained in this repository:

 .. code-block :: bash